 Must all my vehicles be apportioned as a single fleet?

 No. You must register your vehicles either as a single fleet or in several fleets to meet the nature of your operation(s), except that vehicles must be based for registration purposes (1) where you have an established place of business, (2) where mileage is accrued and (3) where records are kept or can be made available for audit.
 Registrants having declared more than one fleet may drop any one of the declared fleets at the end of any registration year and include the vehicles of the deleted fleet in other existing declared fleets for apportionment.
 Registrants having declared, for example, fleets 1,2 and 3 may not drop fleet 3 and declare fleet 4 for apportionment in any of the jurisdictions with which fleet 3 was apportioned.
 However, rental and or leasing companies would not be subject to the above rule when declaring individual fleets for each lessee.

 How do I treat apportionable vehicles in my fleet that are not apportioned?

 These vehicles should be full fee plated in their base state and will, if taken on an interstate trip into or through another member jurisdiction, be subject to the trip permit provisions of the Plan.
-It should be noted, however, that some member jurisdictions have entered into bilateral agreements allowing limited operations in border communities without trip permits.
-North Carolina and Virginia have ten (10) mile buffer zone agreements.

 How are special-purpose registered vehicles such as farm vehicles treated under International Registration Plan?